Super Lawyers

 Can a car accident cause spondylosis?
 No, your car accident cannot cause spondylosis.
 But what an auto accident will do is take an “injury” where the person has no pain or symptoms and turn it into a life-altering accident.

 This is the critical point.
-Symptoms of spondylosis can be caused by the trauma of a car accident.
+The trauma of a car accident can cause symptoms of spondylosis.
 Spondylosis patients may have no symptoms until the accident, but because of this latent preexisting injury, they cannot heal quickly or fully from their injuries despite treatment.

 So, sure, perhaps the injury would not have been as severe had the person not had spondylosis.
 But this does not absolve the defendant from compensating the victim for the harm that was caused.